bolshakov/stoplight-admin/README.md

 status, failures, and invocations of your stoplights.
 Change stoplight colors, or lock them in either red or green state.

+The stoplight-admin version 0.4 and above is only compatible with Stoplight 4.1.
+If you have Stoplight version below 4.0, use [stoplight-admin 0.3.6].

 ## Configuration

 This project is packaged as a Ruby gem so that you can easily embed it